Self-supervised component separation for the extragalactic submillimeter sky

 \subsubsection{CIBxSZ}

-For the case CIBxSZ (middle pannel of Fig.~\ref{fig:crossspectra}), there is an expected correlation between the two components (shown in blue) \citep[][]{planck_szcib2016, stein2020}.
-This correlation comes from the fact that the dominant part of the CIB in clusters, i.e. where the SZ signal is dominant, is generated from the dust emission of galaxies in this very same clusters.
+For the CIBxSZ case (middle panel of Fig.~\ref{fig:crossspectra}), there is an expected correlation between the two components (shown in blue) \citep[][]{planck_szcib2016, stein2020}.
+This correlation comes from the fact that the dominant part of the CIB in clusters, which is where the SZ signal is dominant, is generated from the dust emission of galaxies in these very same clusters.
 This correlation is a bias in the SZ reconstruction \citep[e.g.,][]{planck_szcib2016} that we recover in $\overline{\mathrm{CIB}}$xSZ (in red), indicating that the reconstructed CIB is not contaminated by the SZ.
-However CIBxMILCA (in green) is above the correlation line, indicating that the MILCA SZ map is perturbed by the CIB and might lack flux.
-This translates into an excess of SZ power at very small scales, that is also seen in the SZ auto power spectra in Sect.\ref{sect:spectra}.
-The cross-spectrum CIBx$\overline{\mathrm{SZ}}$ (in orange) is however much closer to the expected correlation in blue, indicating a tinier contamination from the CIB in the $\overline{\mathrm{SZ}}$ reconstructed map.
+However, CIBxMILCA (in green) is below the correlation line, indicating that the MILCA SZ map is perturbed by the CIB and might lack flux.
+This translates into a lack of SZ power at small scales, which is also seen in the SZ auto power spectra in Sect.\ref{sect:spectra}.
+However, the cross-spectrum CIBx$\overline{\mathrm{SZ}}$ (in orange) is closer to the expected correlation in blue, indicating a weaker contamination from the CIB in the $\overline{\mathrm{SZ}}$ reconstructed map.
 In conclusion, the reconstructed $\overline{\mathrm{SZ}}$ map is noisier than that produced with MILCA (with noise coming from the reconstruction method and larger than that produced by MILCA, as our model contains a greater number of free parameters, as it simultaneously constrains CIB, SZ, z, and CIB; this would also be the case for MILCA (noise would increase if we increase the number of constraints), albeit less contaminated by the CIB.
 Having a noisier SZ map might be a disadvantage if we use auto power spectra or maps, but this is not an issue if we want to cross-correlate the maps with other tracers (e.g. galaxy densities or weak lensing maps) and we should prioritise maps that are less biased by CIB.
 For example, the extra SZ power coming from CIB contamination is a potential source of bias for the study of the cosmological parameters from the SZ angular power spectrum \citep{komatsu2002, horowitz2017, douspis2022, tanimura2022a}, and is reduced in our method compared to MILCA, at the cost of slightly poorer precision.